 Three days with more than 25 presentations and demonstrations.
 Keynote addresses by Peter Eckersall (CUNY), Maarten Lamers & Peter van der Putten (Leiden University), Petra Gemeinboeck (UNSW) & Rob Saunders (Falmouth University/University of Sydney), Kris Verdonck (A Twodogs Company) and Stefan Kaegi (Rimini Protokoll).

 *For more information about the keynote lectures and the panels of each day, please click on the programme*

-The documentation of the conference includes blog posts written by our interns and students and photos.
-More content will be published soon.
+The documentation of the conference includes a video, photos and blog posts written by our interns and students.
+However, this research project is far from finished, so stay tuned for more updates and news…

 The Performing Robots Conference was supported by: